ch32-rs/ch32-data/README.md

 - CH645
 - CH641

-Not implemented yet(planing to implement using another crate):
+Families that not implemented yet(planing to implement using another crate, as they are using different peripherals and features):

 - CH57x/CH58x/CH59x
 - CH569/CH565